Professor Rose Anne Kenny

-On behalf of your National Executive Committee, it gives me great pleasure to welcome you to the Irish Gerontological Society (IGS) website.
-Our society of 69 years old is as essential, vibrant and interdisciplinary as ever.
+On behalf of your National Executive Committee, I am delighted to welcome you to the Irish Gerontological Society (IGS) website.
+I am honoured to be elected president of the Irish Gerontological Society in October 2020.

 Founded by Dr John Fleetwood and Prof Jerry Jessop in 1951, the Society has developed into an interdisciplinary professional organization whose membership reflects the complexity and diversity of those interested in promoting the interests of older people and, in how knowledge about ageing and later life can be enhanced and improved.
 We should all aim to build on the growth and success of our society over the last 68 years.

-A central aim of the IGS is to highlight the contribution which older people can and do make to modern-day society in our country.
-By bringing together health and social care professionals, biologists, social scientists, policymakers, and increasingly those involved in technological development, we hope to encourage and support an increasing and closer network of professionals, researchers and scientists who are dedicated to better care of the older person.
+A central aim of the IGS is to highlight the contribution which older people make to modern-day society.
+By bringing together health and social care professionals, biologists, social scientists, policymakers, and increasingly those involved in technological development, we hope to encourage and support an increasing and closer network of professionals, researchers and scientists who are dedicated to better care throughout the life span.

 However, none of this working together is of any value without the extraordinary dedication and talent of those who provide this compassionate and expert care on the front line.
-As frontline health care workers you are all playing your part, heroically going quietly, conscientiously and compassionately about your work.
-Meeting the everyday challenges of treating older people who are unwell, in need of medical care, therapy and support in our acute hospitals, residential and nursing home services.
-We thank each and every one of you sincerely for your dedication, commitment and compassion to the work you do every day.
+As frontline health care workers you are all playing your part, heroically going quietly, conscientiously and compassionately about your work; while meeting the everyday challenges of treating older people who are unwell, in need of medical care, therapy and support in our acute hospitals, residential and nursing home services and the community.
+We recognise your individual and collective contributions and, thank each and every one of you sincerely for your dedication, commitment and compassion to the work you do every day.

 I hope you find this website interesting and informative.
 I hope it will encourage you to engage with the work of the IGS.
-Please join your new executive on our IGS journey and together lets us Inspire (I), Grow (G), Support and Sustain (S) the speciality of gerontology and the care of older people across our country of Ireland.
+Together, lets us Inspire (I), Grow (G), Support and Sustain (S) the speciality of gerontology and quality of care provision across the island of Ireland.